zostay/gormless/README.md

 This package is built using code generation using reflection, so it should be able to keep up with Gorm's changes.
 If it doesn't, please file an issue.

+This solution is absolutely overkill.
+It's a sledgehammer to a nail.
+All that really needs to be fixed to resolve the major issue is the `First`, `Find`, and other methods that might be safe sometimes, but not all the time.
+On the other hande, `safesql` is a brilliantly simple solution to add in, so why not?

+# Patches Welcome

+If there's something you cannot do with this library in place without calling `Unsafe()` that you believe is safe.
+Please submit a PR and I will happily add it in, so long as it doesn't reintroduce the vulnerability.

 # Installation